oasisprotocol/nexus/tests/README.md

 ```

 #### Run the e2e tests
-This line will clean up any prior runs and start a new run of tests inside the `oasis-indexer` container:
+This line will clean up any prior runs and start a new run of tests inside the `nexus` container:

 ```sh
 make stop-e2e && make start-e2e